maher460/Pitt_CS1550_recitation_materials/project1/README.md

 ```
 lilo
 ```
-lilo stands for LInux Loader, and is responsible for the menu that allows you to choose which version of the kernel to boot into.
+lilo stands for LInux LOader, and is responsible for the menu that allows you to choose which version of the kernel to boot into.

 - Reboot QEMU by running the following command: